 - A helicopter for taking photos similar to the famous cover of The Arrival.

 - Life-size statues of the ABBA members for perfect selfies.

-- A change to record ABBA songs karaoke style – it may be recorded and downloaded with the entry ticket number for up to a month after the visit.
+- A chance to record ABBA songs karaoke-style – it may be recorded and downloaded with the entry ticket number for up to a month after the visit.

-- A change to audition on stage to become the fifth ABBA member.
+- A chance to audition on stage to become the fifth ABBA member.